 Once the subscription is enabled for purchasing Azure reservations, you're ready to select products and SKUs and check their availability using the following Partner Center API models:

 Product - A grouping construct for purchasable goods or services.
 A product by itself isn't a purchasable item.

-SKU - A purchasable Stock Keeping Unit (SKU) under a product.
+SKU - A purchasable SKU under a product.
 These represent the different shapes of the product.